nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-The documentation and class organization of the code is done with some reference to the [AB-3 repository](https://github.com/se-edu/addressbook-level3).
+The documentation and class organization of this project is done with some reference to the [AB-3 repository](https://github.com/se-edu/addressbook-level3).

 ## Setting up, getting started